diegoldn/hackintosh-project/README.md

 ![config.plist PlatformInfo](/SCREENSHOTS/PlatformInfo.png?raw=true "Platform Info")

 #### 10. PREPARE YOUR BIOS FOR HACKINTOSH (GIGABTE AORUS MASTER)

+    These are the tweaks I've made to my motherboard BIOS.

+    I expect soon to have a profile file here for you to do it without any struggle but for now just tweak it on your own:

     1. UPDATE BIOS TO THE LATEST ONE (in my case, F11 BIOS version)